mirzaipatrik/Bayesian_HMM/README.md

 MCMC_sim = main_function(n_states, n_iter, Γ, dat, υ_hyper, σ2_hyper, μ_hyper, κ_hyper)
 ```

-We can now plot the MCMC chain
+We can now plot the MCMC chain.
+For illustrative purposes, we only plot the posterior draws of the different means.

 ```julia